Certified Estate and Date of Death Property Valuations in New Jersey

 Who needs divorce appraisal

-Who Needs an Estate Appraisal?
+Who Requires an Estate or Date of Death Appraisal?

 Divorce appraisal matters

-Why These Appraisals Matter
+Why Certified Estate Appraisals Matter

-• Overpaying estate taxes
+• Overpayment of estate or inheritance taxes

-• Disputes between heirs
+• Disputes among heirs or beneficiaries

-• Delays in probate proceedings
+• Delays in probate court proceedings and asset distribution

 Appraisal benefits